 Option 1 allows ZDHC Gateway listing at level 1.

-Option 3 adds a product stewardship on-site visit and qualifies for ZDHC Gateway listing at level 3.
+Option 3 adds a chemical hazard assessment questions to the on-site visit and qualifies for ZDHC Gateway listing at level 3 and the ZDHC Chemical to Zero Progressive level (CtZ-P).

 We recognize that chemical formulations and bills of substances (BoS) are highly guarded intellectual property.
 The information provided is encrypted and stored by the certifying institute and OEKO-TEX®.
 No recipes are publicly shared anywhere.